Back to Resources

 Best Practices for Implementation

-When implementing a flood warning system, cities should consider:
+When implementing a flood warning system, cities should consider guidance from organizations like USGS Water Resources and NOAA:

-1. Identify high-risk locations based on historical flood data and community input
+1. Identify high-risk locations based on historical flood data from USGS Water Data and community input

 2. Choose sensor technology appropriate for your environmental conditions